Here you will find all the key information on settlement if you are a CfD Generator.

 Strike Price Adjustments

-LCCC published ‘Strike Price Adjustment Guidance’ which is intended to help CfD Generators understand the series of calculations that result in a Generators Annual Adjusted Strike Price.
+LCCC also published ‘Strike Price Adjustment Guidance’ which helps CfD Generators understand the series of calculations that result in the Generators Annual Adjusted Strike Price.
 The document provides non-binding guidance and simplified worked examples of Strike Price adjustments for all contracts.

 Defaulting Missing Data